alexbtnr/Sylvain-v2/README.md

 It was made with the purpose of showcasing various of my developer skills and adding it to my portfolio (https://alex-butnaru-portfolio.netlify.app/).

-It is fully responsive, however, there is a bug on iPads where there are 2 constant white lines, one at the bottom of the screen and a thinner one at the right side of the screen.
-I still don't know what caused them or how to resolve them, but it's pretty much the only thing left to do for this site to be complete.

 ---

 ## Technologies used